 The first principle is to design products and assemblies to be as resistant as reasonable from the effects of ESD.
 This involves such steps as using less static sensitive devices or providing appropriate input protection on devices, boards, assemblies, and equipment.
 For engineers and designers, the paradox is that advancing product technology requires smaller and more complex geometries that often are more susceptible to ESD.
 The Industry Council on ESD Target Levels and the ESD Association's "Electrostatic Discharge (ESD) Technology Roadmap", revised April 2010, suggest that designers will have less ability to provide the protection levels that were available in the past.
-Consequently, the ESD target levels are reduced to 1000 volts for Human Body Model robustness and 250 volts for robustness against the Charged Device Model, with tendency to reduce these values further.
+Consequently, the ESD target levels are reduced to 1000 volts for Human Body Model robustness and 250 volts for Charged Device Model robustness, with tendency to reduce these values further.
 Those target values are considered to be realistic and safe levels for manufacturing and handling of today's products using basic ESD control methods as described in international industry standards as e.g. ANSI/ESD S20.20 or IEC 61340-5-1.
-When devices with lower ESD target levels must be used and handled, application-specific controls beyond the principles described here may be required.
+When devices with lower ESD target levels must be used and handled, applicationspecific controls beyond the principles described here may be required.
+Users should refer to the most recent update by the Industry Council.